Brand/Model: Bristol BD-16

 For an entry-level guitar, it might be on the more expensive end, especially when it lacks a solid wood body and top.
 However, Bristol knows how to hit price points to match quality for those who are after a beginner or basic guitar.
 To get in the know with the nitty gritty on this Bristol by Blueridge guitar, let’s give it a once-over.

 It has a laminated spruce top with laminated mahogany back and sides.
 You have a rosewood fingerboard and bridge, and a dreadnought body shape.
-There’s not much that sets it apart from the crowd, but it does have scalloped bracing to support the soundboard which is nice to see in an entry-level guitar.
+There’s not much that sets it apart from the other acoustic guitars, but it does have scalloped bracing to support the soundboard which is nice to see in an entry-level guitar.

 The hardware is also up to par for a standard instrument: chrome-plated die-cast tuning heads, artificial nut and saddle, and a 1-ply black pickguard; dot inlays, black bridge pins with white dots, and a standard headstock with a not-so bad, decorative, screened logo.